Fluoride in Water: children exposed to neurotoxin – mothers be warned!

-It is our intention to be as accurate and thorough as possible in this blog, therefor you will find all the information provided referenced ‘in text’ (APA style).
+We intend to be as accurate and thorough as possible in this blog.
+Therefore, you will find all the information referenced in the text (APA style).

-Fluoride can cross the placenta from the mother’s bloodstream and enter the developing brain and central nervous system of the child in the womb.
-Prolonged ingestion of Fluoride is recognized to cause “significant damage to the central nervous system” (Valdez-Jimenez, et al., 2011).
+Fluoride can cross the placenta from the mother’s bloodstream and enter the child’s developing brain and central nervous system in the womb.
+Prolonged ingestion of Fluoride is recognized to cause “significant damage to the central nervous system” (Valdez-Jimenez et al., 2011).

 The infant’s brain is in its most rapid phase of development during the third trimester of pregnancy and immediately after birth (Blaylock, 2009; 2007; 2004; Strunecka, Patocka, Blaylock, & Chinoy, 2007).
-Numerous studies including an analysis of 27 published peer reviewed papers by Harvard (Choi et al, 2012) clearly point to thedangers of Fluoride in lowered IQ.
-Other studies from India, Brazil, Italy and Mexico have corroborated this finding (Chioca, 2008; Bera et al. 2007; Trivedi et al. 2012; Rocha-Amador et al. 2007).
+Numerous studies, including an analysis of 27 published peer-reviewed papers by Harvard (Choi et al., 2012), point to the dangers of Fluoride in lowered IQ.
+Other studies from India, Brazil, Italy and Mexico have corroborated this finding (Chioca, 2008; Bera et al., 2007; Trivedi et al., 2012; Rocha-Amador et al., 2007).

 “Water fluoridation delivers a drug to infants at a level which would be gross malpractice if prescribed by a physician or dentist.”
 David Kennedy (1998), International Academy of Oral Medicine and Toxicology (IAOMT).

 In a landmark case dealing with the classification and regulation of ‘functional drinks’ in member states of the European Community, The European Court of Justice decided: Fluoridated water must be treated as a medicine and cannot be used to prepare foods (Warenvertriebs & Orthica, 1995).